chromealex/ME.BECS/README.md

 Bursted Entity Component System

 ## Benefits
-- You can use all API in Burst and in parallel mode without copying data to Native Arrays.
+- You can use all API in Burst and in parallel mode without copying data to Native Arrays;
-- Clone world/Serialize world very fast
+- Clone world/Serialize world very fast;
-- Deterministic
+- Deterministic.

+## Project Initialization
+- Create csc.rsp in Assets directory;
+- Use "Create/ME.BECS/Create Project" menu to create default project.

 ## API
 #### Create new world